 The course is aimed at researchers, (Master and PhD level) students, data analysts/scientist, and essentially anybody interested in learning how to work with R.

 Note: This schedule is tentative.
-The starting and ending times of the course are quite definite, but everything in between is subject to change.
-Also, shorter breaks are not explicitly indicated in the schedule below, but will happen throughout the days (essentially between each topic).
+Given the dynamics of a live and interactive course, the times are only approximations.
+Also, shorter breaks are not explicitly indicated in the schedule below, but will happen throughout the days as needed.

 After an introductory lecture, the format of the course will be quite simple: I will provide you with R code that we will then go through step-by-step.
 Along the way, I'll explain how things work and answer questions as necessary.
 The code will be posted below (and on GitHub and GitLab).
 I provide the code at several locations to create some redundancy in case one of the links becomes inaccessible.